Global public debt at unprecedented levels of $92trln: UN

 PHOTO

-GENEVA: In 2022, global public debt – comprising general government domestic and external debt – reached a record USD 92 trillion.
+In 2022, global public debt – comprising general government domestic and external debt – reached a record $92 trillion.
 Developing countries owe almost 30% of the total, of which roughly 70% is attributable to China, India and Brazil, according to the UN Global Crisis Response Group.

+The report ‘’A world of debt: A growing burden to global prosperity'', said Public debt around the world has been on the rise over the last decades.

 Consequently, the number of countries facing high levels of debt has increased sharply from only 22 countries in 2011 to 59 countries in 2022.